ChristineSz/PrepOCAexam/README.md

- My Labs for OCA ecam
+ My Labs for OCA exam
  ---------------------------------------
  What I Learned

- *Classes,Objects and Constructors
+ 1.Classes,Objects and Constructors